albinekcom/XCUIElement-IsVisible/README.md

 # XCUIElement+Visible

 This extension adds computed property `visible` to `XCUIElement`.
-It is useful in `UI Testing` for checking if an element is visible on the testing device right now.
+It is useful in `UI Testing` for checking if an element is visible on the screen.

 ## Installation